simonfqy/PADME/README.md

 # PADME: A Deep Learning-Based framework for Drug-Target Interaction Prediction
 This is the repository containing the source code for my Master's thesis research, namely predicting drug-target interaction using Deep Neural Networks.
 The name PADME stands for "Protein And Drug Molecule interaction prEdiction", which also happened to be the heroine of Star Wars Prequel Trilogy.
+The paper can be found here: https://arxiv.org/abs/1807.09741

 It currently depends on a version of DeepChem Python package released in November 2017.
 I will need to make major modifications to it such that it would be compatible with the current version of DeepChem after I am done with my first version of the current paper.
 The `dcCustom` folder is a package, inheriting some classes from DeepChem.
 Some of the implementations are customized, so I named it dcCustom, which means "Customized version of DeepChem".